bbauska/Coursera-Bootstrap/readme.md

 link and then class as "modal fade".

-So you see that the class is modal and fade means that when the modal is brought onto the screen, it\'ll fade onto the screen and the role is as a dialog.
+So you see that the class is modal and fade means that when the modal is brought onto the screen, it&apos;ll fade onto the screen and the role is as a dialog.

 Which means that it is displayed on top of the page.

-Let\'s close off the div of the part.
+Let&apos;s close off the div of the part.
 So inside here, we are going to create the modal.

-In there, I\'m going to create the second div with the class as modal-dialog and then inside here we will define the content of the actual modal here and close off the div.
+In there, I&apos;m going to create the second div with the class as modal-dialog and then inside here we will define the content of the actual modal here and close off the div.